 This course explores how value for money can be achieved to deliver the intended outcomes.
 Key elements of value for money (Economy, Efficiency, Effectiveness, Equity) will be explored alongside a discussion about the challenges in achieving the appropriate balance between these elements.
 Delegates will leave the event with a better understanding of the key elements of VFM and practical steps to improve their ability to manage VFM outcomes on a day-to-day basis.

-Putting Into Practice Value for Money (VfM) is a trending online course within our Financial Management & Commercial Skills Series.
+Putting Into Practice Value for Money (VfM) is a vital online course within our Financial Management & Commercial Skills series.
 At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.

 This online course for 'Putting into Practise Value for Money' is aimed at middle and senior managers who are responsible to ensure that VFM is achieved in their area, function or organisation.

 Go above and beyond your training with new collaborative resources from our partnership with Kogan Page, an award-winning independent publisher of business books and content.
 Additional learning resources include print books, ebooks and online learning courses, which will take you through a journey experience of blended learning.

 £495 + VAT

 Zoom or Microsoft Teams